twilio/twilio-webchat-react-app/README.md

 For more info on how to create an **API key** and an **API secret**, please check the [documentation](https://www.twilio.com/docs/glossary/what-is-an-api-key#how-can-i-create-api-keys).

 You can find your **Conversations Service Sid** on the [services page](https://console.twilio.com/us1/develop/conversations/manage/services?frameUrl=%2Fconsole%2Fconversations%2Fservices%3Fx-target-region%3Dus1).
-Make sure to pick the one linked to your Flex Account — usually it is named `Flex Chat Service` and it starts with `IS`
+Make sure to pick the one linked to your Flex Account — usually it is named `Flex Chat Service` and it starts with `IS`.

 For the Address Sid, click on the edit button of your address and the edit screen will contain Address Sid.
 Note this Sid starts with `IG`.

 The environment variables associated with enabling and configuring customer transcripts can be found in the `.env.sample` file and their use will be covered [here](#chat-transcripts).

+**Note:-**
+- Conversations Service should be the default conversation service.
+To verify, go to
+  - Conversations > Manage > Defaults > Default Conversation Service
+  - Pick the Default Conversations Service SID.
+- Address SID of the selected Address, should have a valid Studio flow integrated.
+To verify, go To
+  - Flex > Manage > Messaging > Conversations Tab
+  - If you don't see your Address listed, filter by Address Type.
+  - AddressSID should be showing a valid Studio Flow integrated
+- By valid Sutdio Flow, we mean the flow that has **Send To Flex** widget enabled.

 ## Working Locally